achensen/module8-challenge/README.md

     * `Stop vehicle` will reset new speed to 0 and display `Vehicle stopped`
     * `Print details` will display all vehivle information saved in the console
     ![All vehicle information for the Car selected](/images/Screenshot%20vehicle%20Builder%20Car%20Print%20Details.png)

+## Contributions
+Myself, with some tutoring assistance (see additional notes)

+## Contact Information
+My GitHub account is [GitHub Account Link](https://github.com/achensen) To email me you can contact me at erinrjacobsen@gmail.com

+## Walkthrough Video
+Please follow this link for my Screencastify walkthrough :

+## Additional Notes
+I did recieve tutoring assistance to help with my understanding of this assignment.